Informal Resolution Process

 About

-After receiving a complaint, at any time prior to reaching a determination regarding responsibility or dismissal of the complaint, the University may facilitate an informal resolution process that does not involve a full investigation and adjudication, regardless of the classification of the student(s) or employee(s) involved.
+After receiving a formal complaint, at any time prior to reaching a determination regarding responsibility or dismissal of the complaint, the University may facilitate an informal resolution process that does not involve a full investigation and adjudication.
 The University will not require, as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of complaints of sex-based harassment nor require parties participate in an informal resolution process.

 Complainants will be provided an opportunity to describe the impact of the incident to the Respondent and Mediator.
 Respondents will be provided an opportunity to describe the intent behind the incident to the Complainant and the Mediator.